sharetribe/flex-docs/src/docs/concepts-listings/how-the-search-works/index.md

 published: true
 ---

-## Listings search in Flex
+## Listings search in Sharetribe

-In Flex, listings are searched by using the [/listings/query](https://www.sharetribe.com/api-reference/marketplace.html#query-listings) endpoint.
-Flex has a powerful listing search engine, which can find listings based on multiple criteria:
+In Sharetribe, listings are searched by using the [/listings/query](https://www.sharetribe.com/api-reference/marketplace.html#query-listings) endpoint.
+Sharetribe has a powerful listing search engine, which can find listings based on multiple criteria:

 - **Geolocation.** The search can be used to display only listings that are within a provided radius from certain coordinates.
 Read more about